Skip Navigation

 Application Config Vars

-As part of the provisioning process, a DATABASE_URL config var is added to your app’s configuration.
-DATABASE_URL contains the URL your app uses to access the database.
-If your app already has a Heroku Postgres database and you’ve provisioned another one, this config var’s name instead has the format HEROKU_POSTGRESQL_<COLOR>_URL (for example, HEROKU_POSTGRESQL_YELLOW_URL).
+Heroku Postgres uses the DATABASE attachment name and the DATABASE_URL config var by default.
+If your app already has a Heroku Postgres database attached as DATABASE and you provision another one, this config var’s name instead has the format HEROKU_POSTGRESQL_<COLOR>_URL, for example, HEROKU_POSTGRESQL_YELLOW_URL.

 You can confirm the names and values of your app’s config vars with the heroku config command.